 Duke Thompson, Ph.D., Graduate Program Director

 The Master of Business Administration is a degree designed to equip its graduates for success and enhancement in the workplace.
-Through a flexible program structure, elective courses for specialization and a hybrid delivery format, students receive all of their education and skills for advancement in their career at a location close to home in the Northern Kentucky area.
+Through a flexible program structure, elective courses for specialization and a hybrid delivery format, students receive all of their education and skills for advancement in their career.
 The program is aimed toward full-time working professionals, classes are held during the week in the evening and online.

 The MBA program curriculum is comprised of three major areas for a total of 33 credit hours:

 - Business Essentials (core) - 8 foundational courses in the business disciplines, including: Accounting, Finance, Management, Marketing, Strategy, Information Systems, Business Law/Ethics, and Operations.
 The essentials total 16 hours.

 - Two “stacks” (focus areas) - students will complete two stack areas made up of multiple classes totaling 6 hours for each stack.
 The stacks give students the opportunity to develop depth of knowledge in current, high interest topical business areas.
 Stack course offerings will vary each semester, topics may range from leadership, data analytics, finance, innovation and/or another area of the student’s election, designed with program director approval.
 The stacks total 12 hours.